 Over the past two years, Google has kept its flagship pricing simple and consistent: a $799 entry price for the Google Pixel 3 and Pixel 4 and an $899 entry price for the Google Pixel 3 XL and Pixel 4 XL.

 With that in mind, could Google try to do the same thing with the Pixel 4a series and keep it at the same pricing as the Pixel 3a series?
-If that ends up being the case, the expected pricing for the Google Pixel 4a would be $399 while the Pixel 4a XL would start at $479.
+If so, the expected pricing for the Google Pixel 4a would be $399 while the Pixel 4a XL would start at $479.